valegiunchiglia/DS_sessions/README.md

 Thanks for coming to the **Introductory Lecture/Coding tutorial about R**!
 We hope it was useful.
 You can find the lecture material and exercises in the folder Lecture_material.
 If you want to learn R, please try the exercises.
 If you have questions you can write them in the Discussions section in Github, and we will reply!

 On the 20/01 there will be the first clinic session!
+Do you have any question related to Data Science?
-We will share the form to fill in to book a slot with a DS student here soon.
+Fill in this [form](https://forms.gle/VaZb9oivXJ2bP4t47) and book a 20/30 minutes slot with a student from the DS helper team
-Stay tuned!

 ## Having issues downloading the Lecture materials?